pfmc-assessments/nwfscDiag/README.md

 remotes::install_github("pfmc-assessments/nwfscDiag")
 ```
 ## Running the code
 The package depends upon a few other packages and they should be installed upon installation of the package.
-The dependant packages are:
+The dependent packages are:
 ```
 install.packages('dplyr')
 remotes::install_github('r4ss/r4ss')
 ```
 A new version of r4ss package was released on July 29, 2022.
 This release included some significant changes that included changes to function names and function inputs.
-The current version of the nwfscDiag 1.1.1 package is designed to work with the latest release of r4ss.
+The current version of the nwfscDiag 1.1.2 package is designed to work with the latest release of r4ss.
 Please see release version 1.0.1 to use earlier versions of r4ss.

 ## Reporting problems